Office of International Relations

 https://www.isa.go.jp/en/publications/materials/re-ed_index.html

-※You need to submit "Notice of Travel" or "Nortice of Return" to your department office
+※You need to submit "Notice of Travel" or "Notice of Return" to your Department Office at Graduate School of IST, UTokyo.

 (3) Permission to Engage in Activity other than that permitted under the Status of Residence Previously Granted (Permission of part-time Job engagement)